Additional Q&A are available at the Main COVID FAQ Page.

 - Have you had recent close contact with someone who has tested positive for COVID-19?

-If you answered yes to any of the questions above, please do not attend class, work, or other campus activities and contact Alfred State College’s COVID-19 Resource Line at phone: 607-587-2619.
+If you answered yes to any of the questions above, please do not attend class, work, or other campus activities and contact Alfred State College’s Health and Wellness Services at 607-587-4200.